hazimxm04/Onboarding-Copilot-AI-Employee/README.md

 ## What this is

 An AI Employee that watches every new hire's 90-day onboarding journey, detects early risk signals, and triggers governed interventions before at-risk hires quit — without exposing sensitive employee disclosures to the wrong people.
+This is to address issues faced by employees before deciding to quit the company.

 **Outcome metric:** Task completion rate + Day-90 retention prediction across a 60-hire cohort.